 Ironwood Realty Partners and Scannell Properties have partnered on an industrial project, Denton Crossing @ I-35, which will house approximately 1.2 million square feet of industrial speculative space along Western Boulevard.
-There will be a total of four buildings upon completion.
-Building 4 has been constructed and has 126,890 square feet.
-Buildings 1 and 2 will have just under 709,000 square feet.
-Building 2 has completed construction.
-Elite Materials Logistics plans to occupy a building in Phase II of the development.
-Building 3 is currently under construction and will comprise up to 398,000 square feet of warehouse space.
+There are a total of four buildings that have been constructed.